heterodb/pg-strom/man/fluentd.md

 |`%S`|A two-digit number representing the second of the current time, 00-59.|
 |`%p`|The PID of the current Fluentd process.|

-The placeholder is replaced when the chunk is written out.
-If an Apache Arrow format file of the same name exists, the Record Batch will be appended to it.
-If it does not exist, a new Apache Arrow format file is created and the first Record Batch is written out.
+The format string is evaluated when writing out a data chunk, and a new Apache Arrow format file (or Apache Parquet format file) with the specified name is created, and a file containing one Record Batch (or Row Group) is written to it.

-However, if the size of the existing Apache Arrow file exceeds the `filesize_threshold` setting described below, rename the existing file and then create a new one.
+If a file with the same name exists, an attempt will be made to create a file with a different name, for example by adding a sequence number to the end of the file.

 (Example) `path /tmp/arrow_logs/my_logs_%y%m%d.%p.log`

-The output Apache Arrow file updates the footer area to point to all Record Batches each time a chunk is written out.
-Therefore, the generated Apache Arrow file can be read immediately.
-However, to avoid access conflicts, exclusive handling is required using `lockf(3)`.
 }
 @ja{
 `schema_defs` [type: `String` ] (必須パラメータ)